Car-free in and aroundBedfordBedfordshire

 - There’s also Bunyan’s anvil – a tool of his trade as an itinerant tinker, which he carried with him on his shoulders – and an iron violin that he crafted himself.

-- The Bunyan museum is open free 11am to 4pm from Tuesday to Saturday and is right in the heart of town behind The Higgins (see 4).
+- The Bunyan museum is open free most days and is right in the heart of town behind The Higgins (see 4).

 - Turn left outside the museum and right along High Street to find a bronze statue of Bunyan on St Peter’s Green.